 What to look for in a probiotic yogurt

 When searching for a yogurt, consider protein, calcium and added sugar.
-Ideally, one container of yogurt should contain at least 10 grams of protein, at least 10% of your daily calcium recommendation and less than 10 grams of added sugar.
+Ideally, one container of yogurt should contain at least 10 grams of protein, at least 10% of your daily calcium recommendation and less than 10 grams of sugar (added sugar, not total sugar).
 Just remember 10/10/10 for short!

 If added sugar is a big concern, you can always consider purchasing plain yogurt and adding your own fresh fruit and honey for sweetness.
-You can also purchase yogurt with no added sugar.
+You can also purchase yogurts sweetened with artificial sweeteners with no added sugar.
 Luckily this is being more popular and there are plenty of brands that offer this option.

 You should also consider fat percentage.
 If you are looking for a low calorie option, nonfat or low fat is going to be your best option.
 That being said, whole milk yogurt tastes much better, plus there is emerging research to suggest full fat dairy may be beneficial.

 Consuming yogurt has a variety of health benefits.
 Firstly, it’s made from cow’s milk which is very nutrient dense.
 One cup of low fat plain greek yogurt is a good source of protein, B vitamins, calcium, magnesium, phosphorus, potassium, selenium and zinc.

 All of these nutrients are essential for human health.
 Calcium and potassium in particular are important for building and maintaining healthy bones.

 Probiotic yogurts are also fermented foods, meaning they are a good source of beneficial bacteria or probiotics.
 There are many benefits of probiotics, one of them including improved gut health.
 Overall, fermented foods like yogurt are good for the digestive system and can help relieve some mild digestive issues.

 While probiotic yogurt is a great source of nutrients and probiotics there can be a few downsides that need to be considered.